 - a.
 Election of a Commission Chair and a Vice-Chair shall occur at the regularly scheduled Commission meeting immediately prior to July 1st of each year; - b.
 All voting members attending this meeting are permitted to nominate and vote for a Chair and Vice-Chair; and - c.
-The Commission Chair and Vice-Chair shall be elected by a majority of voting member present. - d.
+The Commission Chair and Vice-Chair shall be elected by a majority of voting member present.

+DHHSI Bylaws Approved: August 21, 2024 Updated: August 21November 13, 2024, 2024 Page 9 of 15 d.
 The Vice-Chair shall act in the stead of the Chair when the Chair is not available to fulfill his/her duties.